|Knowing which telescope is

 items.
 So we use our HOT logo a browsers guide to those products we have personally tested

 and experienced ourselves or based on popular feedback from our customers.
 It is your

 assurance that the product is of a high standard of performance and functionality for a

 recommended options button at the bottom of product details pages.
 This will direct you

-quickly to certain associated accessory items that will compliment your purchase.
+quickly to certain associated accessory items that will nicely compliment your purchase.
 Items

-such as good reference books, eyepieces or eyepiece kits for example are linked to various
+such as good reference books, power supply, eyepieces or eyepiece kits for example are linked to various

-products having been tested with that product for usefulness or high compatability
+products having been tested with that product for usefulness or high compatibility

 performance.
 By clicking this link you might save yourself on additional freight charges